-The Company leases office space facilities under non-cancelable operating lease agreements and recognizes related rent expense on a straight-line basis over the term of the lease.
-Incentives granted under the Company's facilities lease, including allowances for leasehold improvements and rent holidays, are recognized as reductions to rental expense on a straight-line basis over the term of the lease.
-Lessor funded leasehold improvement incentives not yet received are recorded in other current assets on the balance sheet.
-The Company does not assume renewals in its determination of the lease term unless they are deemed to be reasonably assured at the inception of the lease and begins recognizing rent expense on the date that it obtains the legal right to use and control the leased space.
-Deferred rent consists of the difference between cash payments and the rent expense recognized.
+The Company has one lease, a non-cancelable operating lease agreement for its corporate offices.
+Prior to January 1, 2019, the Company recognized related rent expense on a straight-line basis over the term of the lease.
+Incentives granted under the Company's facilities lease, including allowances for leasehold improvements and rent holidays, were recognized as reductions to rental expense on a straight-line basis over the term of the lease.
+Deferred rent consisted of the difference between cash payments and the rent expense recognized.